apache/spark-website/contributing.md

 It is possible to propose new features as well.
 These are generally not helpful unless accompanied by detail, such as a design document and/or code change.
-Large new contributions should consider http://spark-packages.org first (see above), or be discussed on the mailing list first.
+Large new contributions should consider <a href="http://spark-packages.org/">spark-packages.org</a> first (see above), or be discussed on the mailing list first.
 Feature requests may be rejected, or closed after a long period of inactivity.

 <h2>Contributing to JIRA Maintenance</h2>